 I Am Latasha :: Best Me

 Click the "lesson plan" tab if you're looking for ideas on how to engage with this story on your own or in a group.
-If you're eager to start right away, click the "story" tab or play the video!
+If you're eager to start right away and want to create your own learning guide based on the narrative, click the "story" tab or play the video!

 But curiosity?
 Curiosity is magical.